sinful_analysis.py

 The enlightened code doesn’t contain any references to the file paths on which you’re doing analysis.
 In fact, the enlightened code can’t even be run directly without passing the file paths as variables.
 This pattern gets you in the mindset of separating the code from the configuration for running the code.
 Again, this is important because the file path will change depending on who’s running it, if you decide to do spring cleaning on your hard drive, or if you get new files.

-most obvious, since you’ve probably read my previous blog post
+function.
+The most obvious, since you’ve probably read my previous blog

 You’re likely familiar with using the CLI for pip